xitrum-framework/scalive/README.md

 Scalive uses the [Attach API](https://blogs.oracle.com/CoreJavaTechTips/entry/the_attach_api) in Java 6 to tell the target process to load an [agent](http://javahowto.blogspot.jp/2006/07/javaagent-option.html).

-The agent then creates a REPL interpreter and a TCP server to let the Scalive process interact with the interpreter remotely.
-The Scalive process acts as a client.
+Inside the target progress, the agent creates a REPL interpreter and a TCP server to let the Scalive process connect and interact with the interpreter.
+The Scalive process acts as a TCP client.
+There are 2 TCP connections, one for REPL data and one for completion data.

 Similar projects: